Guggenheim in Bilbao - "not dry and dull"

 In addition, the full time maintenance team includes electricians and lighting specialists for structural lighting and electrical installations, refrigeration engineers for operating and maintaining the integrated temperature control system, painters for the daily painting of the gallery walls, metalworkers for the metallic structures, a joiner for maintaining the furniture and the more than 300 doors that the building is fitted with, a builder for changing limestone tiles and repairing walls in case of damage, and a fire prevention technician to maintain and supervise the complex fire extinguishing system in the building, and so on.

-La Voz del Becario, a parody new site.
+We close with a famous story about visitors admiring a cleaning cart, believing it was a work of art.
+The reality was that the original article came from La Voz del Becario, a parody new site.
 Unfortunately it was picked up and republished as 'serious' news, before being rapidly removed.
 Too late, the story had been immediately pickup by others, referencing the serious new sources.
 And so a piece of parody now lives on as a serious piece of information.